The stability manifold of local orbifold elliptic quotients: Elliptic root systems

 \section{Elliptic root systems}

-This section is a brief summary of the theory of Elliptic root systems, developed by Saito in \cite{EARSI} and \cite{EARSII}.
-Some of the explicit computations presented here are carried out in \cite{STW16} and \cite{IY17}.
+In this section we introduce elliptic root systems and recall some of their properties.
+Elliptic root systems were introduced by Saito \cite{EARSI,EARSII}, in our exposition we draw also from \cite{STW16} and \cite{IY17}.

-\begin{definition} Let $F$ be a real vector space of rank $l+2$, equipped with a positive semidefinite symmetric bilinear form $I\colon F\times F \to F$, whose radical $\rad I$ has rank 2.
-An \emph{elliptic root system adapted to} $F$ is the datum of a set $R$ of non-isotropic elements of $F$, such that
+\begin{definition}[{\cite[Def.
+1]{EARSI}}] Let $F$ be a real vector space of rank $l+2$, equipped with a positive semidefinite symmetric bilinear form $I\colon F\times F \to F$, whose radical $\rad I$ has rank 2.
+An \emph{elliptic root system} associated to $(F,I)$ is a subset $R\subset F$ of non-isotropic elements such that: